New HR Manager Confused: Who Should Sign Offer Letters, Directors or Me?

 deadsoul2011

-Also you can refer to delegation of powers or best have double signatory on offer letters or any appointment letters both you and director should sign that is best way
+Also, you can refer to the delegation of powers or best practices for having dual signatories on offer letters or any appointment letters.
+It is recommended that both you and the director sign these documents; this is the best approach.

 flyingstarter

 Your doubt is correct.
-The authorization letter is must for the future problems.
-The management should give a authorization letter to you to sign in offer and appointment letter.
-If any cases raise this will help you in future.
+The authorization letter is a must for future problems.
+The management should give an authorization letter to you to sign the offer and appointment letter.
+In case any issues arise, this will help you in the future.

 flyingstarter